ch4mploo/ai05-test-repo/README.md

 # Breast Cancer Prediction Using Feedforward Neural Network
 ## 1. Summary
-The aim of this project is to create a highly accurate deep learning model to predict breast cancer.
+The aim of this project is to create a highly accurate deep learning model to predict breast cancer (whether the tumour is malignant or benign).
 The model is trained with [Wisconsin Breast Cancer Dataset](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data)

 ## 2. IDE and Framework
 This project is created using Sypder as the main IDE.
 The main frameworks used in this projects are Pandas, Scikit-learn and TensorFlow Keras.